 Your water hardness, or the amount of dissolved calcium and magnesium in your water, is dependent on where you live.
 An easy way to tell if your water is hard or soft is to wash your hands.
 If you feel a film of soap residue despite rinsing, you most likely have hard water.

 Hard water impacts more than just the pipes and fixtures in your home.
-Excess amounts of the minerals in your water lead to limescale buildup on appliances, dishes, hair, and skin.
+Excess amounts of the minerals in your water lead to limescale buildup on appliances and dishes.
 Thankfully, there are water softeners that remove heavy minerals and prevent them from the water flowing into your home.

-To help you with our shopping decision, we’ve picked some of the best water softeners available for your needs.
+To help you with your shopping decision, we’ve picked some of the best water softeners available for your needs.

 Best Overall: AFWFilters Fleck 5600SXT Water Softener Whole House System